Commissioner Visits Election Control Room - UrduPoint

 Commissioner Visits Election Control Room

-HYDERABAD, (UrduPoint / Pakistan Point News - 8th Feb, 2024) The Divisional Commissioner Syed Khalid Hyder Shah visited the Control room established at the Commissioner's Office to monitor the election process.
+SARGODHA, (UrduPoint / Pakistan Point News - 8th Feb, 2024) Commissioner Sargodha Division Muhammad Ajmal Bhatti visited the Divisional Control Room set up for the general elections on Thursday.

-The Commissioner said that the polling process had started at 8:00 a.m. which would be continued peacefully till 5:00 p.m.
+Additional Commissioner Coordination, Yasir Bhatti and Focal Person for Elections, ACG Hafiz Abdul Mannan, briefed him on the arrangements.
+The commissioner reviewed the polling process and security arrangements in all districts of the division through monitoring screens in the control room.
+The ACG informed him that the monitoring of the election process was being conducted through the control room, and immediate instructions were being issued to address complaints received regarding polling.

-He also directed to address the complaints regarding the polling process if communicated in the division.
+He said that control rooms had been established in every district of the division, and CCTV cameras installed at all sensitive polling stations.

 Recent Stories